AtomicBlom/Brigadier.NET/README.md

 At the start of the tree is a "root node", and it **must** have `LiteralCommandNode`s as children.
 Here, we register one command under the root: `literal("foo")`, which means "the user must type the literal string 'foo'".

-Under that is two extra definitions: a child node for possible further evaluation, or an `executes` block if the user input stops here.
+Under that is two extra definitions: a child node for possible further evaluation, or an `Executes` block if the user input stops here.

 The child node works exactly the same way, but is no longer limited to literals.
 The other type of node that is now allowed is an `ArgumentCommandNode`, which takes in a name and an argument type.